Meta-analysis of 27 studies · 1,864 participants

 6

-Incorporate gestures or walking while singing.
-Embodied learning creates additional motor-memory traces that strengthen vocabulary retention.
+Bring in gestures or walking while singing.
+Embodied learning creates extra motor-memory traces that strengthen retention.

 Project Fluency

-Project Fluency integrates music-enhanced learning through character conversations that reference authentic songs, culturally-relevant musical contexts, and audio-first interaction design.
-Our AI characters discuss music naturally, helping you build cultural fluency alongside vocabulary through emotionally engaging conversations.
+Project Fluency builds music-enhanced learning into character conversations — referencing authentic songs, culturally relevant musical contexts, and audio-first interaction.
+Our AI characters talk about music naturally, helping you build cultural fluency alongside vocabulary through emotionally engaging conversation.

 Research shows considerable individual variation in music-enhanced learning.
-Factors like musical background, learning style, and language aptitude all influence outcomes.
-Music is one powerful tool among many—use it as part of a diverse learning approach.
+Musical background, learning style, and language aptitude all shape outcomes.
+Music is one powerful tool among many — use it as part of a varied approach.

-Put research into practice with AI characters who bring authentic conversation and cultural context to your learning journey.
+Put the research into practice with AI characters who bring authentic conversation and cultural context to your learning.